Some ideas for your garden

-After flowering you should continue to water until the stems die down, under no circumstances should the stems be cut down beforehand.
+After flowering, you should continue to water until the stems die down, under no circumstances should the stems be cut down beforehand.
 Winter care is quite easy the bulbs are best left undisturbed, they are totally hardy, but must not be allowed to dry out or become waterlogged.

-These are some of the easiest hybrids to grow, available in a wide range of colours and prefer a alkaline soil, all are very hardy and apart from a few species they are unscented.
+These are some of the easiest hybrids to grow, available in a wide range of colours and prefer alkaline soil, all are very hardy and apart from a few species they are unscented.

-A super group of hybrids that make good garden plants and are brilliant for cutting.
+A supergroup of hybrids that make good garden plants and are brilliant for cutting.
 They share all the good qualities of their parents and are tolerant of both acidic and alkaline soils, all are hardy and some are scented.

 True Longiflorum's all have white flowers, they hardy and tolerate both acidic and alkaline soils, but the young shoots can appear very early in the Spring, this makes them vulnerable to late frosts, hence they can need some protection in exposed gardens, all are highly scented.

-As general rule species martagons are harder to grow than their hybrids, both like a humus rich loam based soil, they make excellent subjects for growing in light woodland and shady borders, for the best results bulbs should be planted in the Autumn, all are very hardy and have a strong musky scent.
+As general rule species martagons are harder to grow than their hybrids, both like a humus-rich loam-based soil, they make excellent subjects for growing in light woodland and shady borders, for the best results bulbs should be planted in the Autumn, all are very hardy and have a strong musky scent.

-These hybrids are the result of very complex crosses using not only Oriental and Trumpet varieties, but also Aurelians and L. Henryi, they are easy to grow and tolerant both acdic and alkaline soils, often called 'Tree Lilies' or 'Skyscrapers' due to the fact that they tend to grow very tall when established, all are very hardy and highly scented.
+These hybrids are the result of very complex crosses using not only Oriental and Trumpet varieties, but also Aurelians and L. Henryi, they are easy to grow and tolerant both acidic and alkaline soils, often called 'Tree Lilies' or 'Skyscrapers' due to the fact that they tend to grow very tall when established, all are very hardy and highly scented.

-These are clump forming lilies which grow from brittle rhizome like bulbs, those related to L pardalinum prefer a loam based soil, while others such as L parryi need acidic conditions, for more specific details please refer to the various variety details.
+These are clump-forming lilies which grow from brittle rhizome like bulbs, those related to L pardalinum prefer a loam-based soil, while others such as L parryi need acidic conditions, for more specific details please refer to the various variety details.

 We offer a wide range of species Liliums, some are easy to grow while others are a real challenge, specific details can be found in their descriptions.